RAG Web Browser API - Search & Extract avatar

 • Output as Markdown, plain text, or clean HTML

-• Google SERP proxy for reliable, unblocked search results
+• Google SERP proxy to reduce search blocking risk

 • MCP and OpenAPI compatible — works with Claude, GPT, LangChain, CrewAI